semente/bak/README.md

 ```

 If you don't have the options `default-recipient-self` and
-`default-key` configured in your `gpg.conf`, the `-r` option will
+`default-key` configured in your `gpg.conf`, using `-r` option will
-prevent GnuPG to interactively ask you for the recipient key for
+prevent GnuPG from asking you for the recipient key for encryption.
-encryption.

 #### Other options